Police find vehicle that killed man in fatal pedestrian crash on Watervliet-Shaker Road

 “There’s no reason for anybody to be walking or crossing there, absolutely not,” said Darbyshire.

-Police say the investigation has revealed the victim may have been struck by an unknown vehicle prior to being struck by the motorist who stopped and called the police.
+Police say the investigation revealed the victim was struck by an unknown vehicle prior to being struck by the motorist who stopped and called the police.

-According to police, vehicle parts left at the scene indicate that the vehicle on the run is a 2013-2016 Mazda CX-5 (SUV) of an unknown color.
-The vehicle likely has front end and undercarriage damage.
+According to police, vehicle parts left at the scene indicated that the vehicle was a 2013-2016 Mazda CX-5 (SUV) of an unknown color.
+The vehicle likely had front end and undercarriage damage.

 Police say the motorist who called is being interviewed but there is no indication of alcohol, drugs, speed or other criminal conduct on his part.